Mosaiques Diagnostics & Therapeutics AG

 The mosaiques diagnostics & therapeutics AG was established in Hannover (Germany).

 The company’s core competence is the early and reliable detection of diseases enabling personalized medicine during therapy and drug development.
-The company utilizes diagnostic polypeptide patterns (DiaPat) derived from the fast and accurate analysis of proteins and polypeptides in body fluids (e.g. urine, bile and cerebrospinal fluid).
+The company utilizes diagnostic peptide patterns derived from the fast and accurate analysis of proteins and peptides in body fluids (e.g. urine, bile).

 The overall principle of this ground-breaking technology is the fact that proteins are indispensable for the function of cells and organs, as well as for all communication inside the body.
 They also catalyze chemical reactions and protect the body against pathogens.
 Thousands of proteins and peptides are involved in these processes, forming a distinct pattern, which changes with disease.
 Mosaiques identifies up to 6,000 of such proteins and polypeptides and subsequently generates disease specific patterns.
 This vast wealth of information facilitates accurate diagnosis of diseases and enables effective therapy prior to serious organ damage.